 Baby horses are so adorable with their gangly legs, fuzzy coats and tiny kissable muzzles.

 Baby horses whether male or female are called foals.
-A male foal is called a colt.
-A female foal is called a filly.
+A young horse that’s a male is called a colt.
+A young horse that’s a female foal is called a filly.
 A baby horse stays a foal until 1 year old which is when they are called a yearling.
 As a yearling, a female is still a filly and a male is still a colt.

 If you’re interested in learning more about age and gender terms used about horses head over real quick to my post, Horse Genders 101: What Is A Mare, Gelding, Stallion, Colt, Filly?
 It will open in a new tab so you won’t lose this post.